aws/awsui-documentation/components/box.md

 # Box

-Enables you to display and style basic elements and containers in compliance with the design system's typography and spacing strategy.
+With the box component, you can display and style basic elements and containers in compliance with [systemname]'s typography and spacing strategy.